wireapp/wire-server/src/how-to/install/helm-prod.rst

 .. note::

-    this part of the process makes use of overrides for helm charts.
-You may wish to read :ref:`understand-helm-overrides` first.*
+    This part of the process makes use of overrides for helm charts.
+You may wish to read :ref:`understand-helm-overrides` first.

 .. code:: shell